-Within the global Telecommunications Services Industry, investors will find equity selections for income, growth and income, and growth.
-Also, speculative opportunities arise, during periods of merger and acquisition activity.
+Within the global Telecommunications Services Industry, investors will find equities with price growth potential, selections focused on generating income, as well as vehicles for growth and income.
+It’s also worth noting that during periods of merger and acquisition activity speculative opportunities may arise.
 Major business segments include wireline, wireless, broadband and enterprise services.
 The industry has a history of regulation.
-In recent years, deregulation has been in vogue, but telecom authorities still make their presence known, from time to time.
+In recent years, deregulation has been in vogue, but telecom authorities still make their presence known from time to time.

 Telcos are capital-intensive, but advances in technology have, aside from bringing new products and services to the fore, helped to improve network efficiency.
 Though equity funding is important, the industry relies heavily on debt issuances.
 Partnerships and vendor financing can help to temper this reliance.
 Stock market and financial risk runs the gamut, as evidenced by Safety ranks from 5 (Lowest) to 1 (Highest).